fabfoundation/fabfoundation/_posts/2020-08-01-june-newsletter.md

 permalink: /June-newsletter
 ---

-See below for our June newsletter and new from the Network\!
+See below for our June newsletter and news from the Network\!

 [Open Fullscreen](http://mailchi.mp/fabfoundation.org/the-fab-foundation-june-newsletter-is-here-4359179){: target="_blank"}